 C&I is located in Louisville, in part, because our founders decided they didn’t want to uproot their families when their employer relocated.
 Who could blame them?
 This city has more to offer than many major metropolitan areas, but manages to hang onto its small town charm.
 The best of both worlds, Louisville boasts a dynamic downtown experience, and lovely rural settings just outside the city for those who seek a slower, more comfortable pace.
 It’s a great place to raise a family, and to have a lot of fun.
 We are proud to be part of the thriving Houston community as well, having established a presence several years ago.
 Whether it is the flourishing job market, dynamic food scene, abundant parks, or host to the world’s largest rodeo, Houston has so much to offer.
 Both Houston and Louisville are wonderful places to be.

-We’re in Louisville and Houston for a reason.
+We’re in Louisville, Houston and Chicago for a reason.

 Life in Louisville

 See some of the reasons why we love to live and work here.

 A town rich in culture, cuisine and camaraderie

 Downtown revitalization has brought new and intriguing restaurants, bars and coffee shops giving this town more flavor than at any time in its history.
 The arts are vibrant, and music festivals are sprinkled across the calendar all year long.
 Whatever the event or venue, though, it’s uncanny how, no matter where you go around town, you always seem to run into someone you know.